RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GlycanSampler_type.md

 -   **randomize_torsions**: If NOT doing refinement, control whether we randomize torsions at the start, which helps to achieve low energy structures.
 -   **match_sampling_of_modeler**: Option that matches the amount of sampling in a default GlycanTreeModeler run.
 Used for benchmarking.
 -   **inner_bb_cycles**: Inner cycles for each time we call BB sampling either through small/medium/large moves or through the SugarBB Sampler.
 This is multiplied by the number of glycans.
 Scales poorly with GlycanModeler.
 If 0 (default), we run the protocol normally
+-   **root_populations_only**: Use population-based sampling for only the linkage between the amino acid and glycan residue
 -   **task_operations**: A comma-separated list of TaskOperations to use.
 -   **packer_palette**: A previously-defined PackerPalette to use, which specifies the set of residue types with which to design (to be pruned with TaskOperations).
 -   **scorefxn**: Name of score function to use